bb-io/Notion/README.md

 - **Set page property as empty**
 - **Create/Get/Archive page**

-> For the 'Create page' and 'Create page from HTML' actions, you must specify the parent page or database where the new page will be created.
+> For the 'Create page' and 'Create page from HTML' actions, you must specify the parent page, datasource or database where the new page will be created.
 If not specified, the action will fail with an error.

 ### Users